What are the GPA and SAT/ACT requirements for freshman admission?

 How do I submit a fee waiver?

-- Prospective freshmen (current seniors in high school) who are applying with an official College Board, ACT or NACAC fee waiver must submit their application either through the Common App or the Future 49er Portal.
+- Prospective freshmen (current seniors in high school) who are applying with an official ACT, College Board, NACAC, SCOIR or Common App fee waiver must submit their application either through the Common App or the Future 49er Portal.
 Except during College Application week, the CFNC application requires payment by credit or debit card, so students must apply through the UNC Charlotte Future 49er application or Common App to use a fee waiver.
 Fee waivers must be submitted either through the Common App by your counselor or to undergraduate admissions via mail, hand delivery, or email.